Windsor Castle is the oldest and largest occupied castle in the world.

 The tour finishes in London around 7.15 pm.

-This tour lasts 12 hours and 30 minutes.
+This tour lasts 12 hours and 30 minutes and starts from Gate No. 19-20, Victoria Coach Station.

 We won’t recommend this tour if you are traveling with kids below 10 years or if you are traveling with seniors.